 Based on conservative environmental release estimates to the aquatic environment, the use of the substance as proposed in the notification does not pose a risk to the environment, and therefore is not likely to cause ecological harm in Canada.

 Human Health Assessment

-As no specific concerns have been identified for this activity, and since the SNAN provided the government with new chemical and toxicological data on the notified substance, the government is considering amending the existing SNAc definition and data requirements for any future SNANs in relation to the phenol, methylstyrenated.
-However, the current SNAc Order remains in force until an amended Order is registered and published in the Canada Gazette, Part II.
+As no specific concerns have been identified for this activity, the government is considering amending the existing SNAc requirements in relation to benzyl chloride to target only the use(s) of the substance that may result in potential exposure(s) of concern.
+However, the current Order remains in force until an amended order is registered and published in the Canada Gazette, Part II.

 Canada.
 1999.
 Canadian Environmental Protection Act, 1999.
 S.C.
 1999, c.33 Canada Gazette, Part III, vol. 22, no. 3.